Using Our Materials: Online Classroom

 This is the guide for online instruction.
 We also have guides for using our materials in a flipped classroom and traditional classroom.
 Note: Flipped classrooms combine online and in-person instruction.
-This guide is for completely online classroom formats:
+The following guide is for completely online classroom formats.

 This guide walks you through using our materials while teaching online.
 We are using one of our lessons (AP Stats Lesson 3.2) as a model: